unibonn/htcondor-bonn/docs/_exercises/4_submit_many_jobs.md

 > :exclamation: Please check that the shell script is executable - if not, run `chmod +x check_lotto.sh`.

 > :exclamation: As you may have guessed, we are going to play a small lottery game here.
+This simulates a weekly lottery, and 52 draws are done, a single one per job.
-Please create the directory `lotto_sheets` and prepare your lucky numbers in it.
+> Please create the directory `lotto_sheets` and prepare your lucky numbers in it.
 > You should create at least one file with exactly 6 numbers (one per line) in it, and name it with the extension `.txt`.
 You can also create multiple files
 > if you have more than one set of lucky numbers.